michael2008/ME-Live-Doc/docs/user-guide.md

   </p>

 * Upgrade
-  When the installed apps in holoLens calls for update, we shall click Update and update them to the latest versions in Application.
+ When the application installed in HoloLens needs to be upgraded, click Upgrade to upgrade the application and update the version number to the latest version in Application.
   <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/17921380/26658751/d1a45e3a-469e-11e7-80c8-4da0764c278e.png" width="500">
   </p>

 * Configuration
-  If  the current Server Ip of users  changes, we shall click Configure to change the field value of Server_Url, Share_Anchor_Url.
+If the user's current server IP changes, you need to click Configure to change the values Server_Url and Share_Anchor_Url accordingly.
   <p align="center">
   <img src="https://cloud.githubusercontent.com/assets/17921380/26658793/02051f24-469f-11e7-868f-d77ccb526029.png" width="500">
   </p>

 ## Uninstall

-Find Uninstall in DataMesh Catalog on Start menu and click it to uninstall it.
-If you cannot find Uninstall on Start menu, please enter installation directory to find Uninstall.exe, and uninstall it by double click the Uninstall.exe.
+Find Uninstall in DataMesh entry on Start menu and click it to uninstall it.
+If you cannot find Uninstall on Start menu, please go to installation directory and find Uninstall.exe, and uninstall it by double clicking the Uninstall.exe.

-> Note: Uninstall MeshExpert will result in removal of all data, including app data and License.
-If these data are very important to you, please make sure that you already backed it up.
+> Note: Uninstalling MeshExpert will remove all data, including application data and licenses, etc. If the data is important to you, be sure to make a backup.

 ## Built-in Apps